-In our opinion, the financial report of Caulfield Park Community Financial Services Limited is in accordance with the Corporations Act 2001, including:
+In our opinion, the accompanying financial report of Caulfield Park Community Financial Services Limited, is in accordance with the Corporations Act 2001, including:

-- giving a true and fair view of the company's financial position as at 30 June 2018 and of its performance for the year ended on that date; and - ii. complying with Australian Accounting Standards.
+- i. giving a true and fair view of the company's financial position as at 30 June 2019 and of its financial performance for the year ended; and - ii. complying with Australian Accounting Standards.